 4. You won’t get stuck in a box

 With Azure, you can meet your business’ unique technology goals without getting locked into costly infrastructure and software contracts.
 The Azure cloud platform provides a holistic set of products for your business, including hybrid and private cloud offerings running many fully-supported open-source and commercial solutions.
 There are options suited to your organization’s level of cloud maturity and needs: from custom app dev of PaaS to newly announced Azure Arc on-prem management of IaaS.
 Azure products also integrate smoothly with products from Microsoft competitors like Amazon, Google, Oracle, SAP storage and services—among many others.
 Salesforce even announced the use of Azure as their budding relationship with Microsoft grows—to the benefit of everyone’s product experience.

 5. High-level data security protects your business

 We know that Azure isn’t the only cloud platform out there, and what you’ll need for your business depends on many factors.
 But one of the main reasons business leaders pick Azure is for its inherent flexibility.
 This isn’t early 2000s Microsoft we’re dealing with—the company’s vision has evolved over the past five or six years, making Azure the open and customer-centric platform it is today.
-That means you’ll be able to adopt it quickly, so you can realize the benefits of the cloud now while scaling into the future.
+That means, either in-house, or with a software consultant, you’ll be able to adopt it quickly, so you can realize the benefits now while scaling into the future.